 Guest accommodation consists of six villas, including one family villa.
 All are positioned along the riverbanks.
 Entering a standard-size villa by way of wooden double doors, you’ll find a very spacious bedroom, featuring a king-size bed or twin beds with mosquito nets, bedside stands and lighting, a writing desk cum vanity table and chair, and a separate seating area offering a couple of easy chairs and an explorer’s chest put to use as a table for drinks, reading material, and so on.
 Additional amenities include air conditioning, standing fans, a tea-and-coffee station, a mini-bar, and free Wi-Fi.
 To the left of the bedroom space is a large washroom, which contains a separate flush toilet, twin washbasins, walk-in shower, and freestanding bathtub.
 There’s a lot of extra storage space here too.
 Doors from the living area lead out onto a wide veranda, which is set with a comfy sofa and a coffee table, in addition to a table-and-chairs for private dining.
 The veranda also boasts a sunken lounge and a plunge pool, with sunloungers alongside!
 The family villa benefits from all these features, plus a second bedroom with en-suite facilities.

 The open-plan lounge and dining areas at Chinzombo are housed in a structure positioned amidst trees, also on the banks of the Luangwa river.
 Very contemporary in style, this building is both open fronted and open sided, affording beautiful river views.
 In the lounge, comfortable sofas and other types of seating are set out around tree-stump tables, with the camp’s bar conveniently close by, towards the back wall.
-This wall is used to showcase a number of photos and artefacts, so guests have plenty to interest them while enjoying a drink or two.
+This wall is used to showcase a number of photos and artifacts, so guests have plenty to interest them while enjoying a drink or two.
 There are a few reference books too.
 The dining area features chic tables-and-chairs for separate and communal meals.
 Food is of a high standard here, enhanced by the selection of wines available in the on-site cellar.
 Both the lounge and dining areas flow out onto a spacious terrace, which also incorporates two infinity pools.
 The camp’s ‘loo with a view’ is also worth a mention, due to its delightful vistas over the river.
 In-villa spa treatments can be arranged on request, and guests can also enjoy relaxing around the fire-pit, which is usually the setting for hearty breakfasts and evening gatherings.

 ACTIVITIES AT CHINZOMBO: